ntustison/Histograms/Text/stitched.md

 \begin{figure}[!htb]
   \centering
   \includegraphics[width=0.99\textwidth]{Figures/featureImages.pdf}
-  \caption{Optimized feature responses from the last layer of the U-net network generated from a (top) young healthy subject and (bottom) CF patient.  }
+  \caption{Optimized feature responses from both the encoding and decoding branches of the U-net network generated from a (top) young healthy subject and (bottom) CF patient.
+Note that these are optimized responses which take advantage of both the intensities and their spatial relationships. }
 \label{fig:featureImages}
 \end{figure}